SSWConsulting/SSW.Rules.Content/rules/video-editing-terms/rule.md

 Commonly, technical videos do not often use cutaways, the SSW TV channel prefers to use overlay footage.

 ::: info
-Sometimes people can say "cut away to this footage" and actually mean "use an overlay of b-roll footage"
+Sometimes people can say "cut away to this footage" and actually mean "cut to b-roll footage"
 :::

 ![](Cutaway-Example.png)